awsdocs/aws-freertos-docs/doc_source/userguide/microchip-bootloader.md

 ## Building the Bootloader<a name="building-bootloader"></a>

-The demo bootloader is included as a loadable project in the `aws_demos` project located in `<amazon-freertos>/vendors/microchip/boards/curiosity_pic32mzef/aws_demos/mplab/` in the Amazon FreeRTOS source code repository\.
+The demo bootloader is included as a loadable project in the `aws_demos` project located in `<freertos>/vendors/microchip/boards/curiosity_pic32mzef/aws_demos/mplab/` in the FreeRTOS source code repository\.
 When the `aws_demos` project is built, it builds the bootloader first, followed by the application\.
 The final output is a unified hex image including the bootloader and the application\.
 The `factory_image_generator.py` utility is provided to generate a unified hex image with cryptographic signature\.
-The bootloader utility scripts are located in `<amazon-freertos>/demos/ota/bootloader/utility/`\.
+The bootloader utility scripts are located in `<freertos>/demos/ota/bootloader/utility/`\.

 ### Bootloader Pre\-Build Step<a name="bootloader-pre-build"></a>